Office of the Registrar

-The Dean of the College for Academic Life assigns each first-year student a Faculty Advisor after June Advising.
+The Dean of Academic Life assigns each first-year student a Faculty Advisor after June Advising.
 These advisors are typically assigned according to the First-Year Seminar that is registered.
 When the student declares a major field of study, the department chair or program director will assign an advisor from within the department/program.
 The student may also request a particular professor to be his or her advisor.
-This request may be granted as long as both the requested professor and the department chair/program director agree to such an arrangement.
+This request may be granted as long as both the requested professor and the department chair/ program director agree to such an arrangement.
 Department Chairs, Program Directors, and the Registrar oversee the reassignment of advisees from faculty who are on sabbatical, other leaves, or have left the College.

 Advising is a vital and on-going enterprise at Muhlenberg.
 It should not occur only when registration materials are issued and you need an approval.
 Be in regular contact with your advisor.
 S/he is critical to your experience here at the College.

 You may find out who your Advisor is by logging in to CapStone Online, going to Directory Information and choosing Advising Information from the drop down list.

 Registration occurs in November (for spring) and in April (for fall).
 More specific information is available on the Office of the Registrar web site.

 What is a registration hold?
 Do I have one?
 How do I get rid of it?